MKuranowski/pyroutelib3/README.md

 pyroutelib3 is distributed under GNU GPL v3.

 Copyright 2007, Oliver White
-Modifications: Copyright 2017, Mikołaj Kuranowski -
+Modifications: Copyright 2017, Mikolaj Kuranowski -
 Based on https://github.com/gaulinmp/pyroutelib2

 pyroutelib3 is free software: you can redistribute it and/or modify